Community Wildlife Garden

 Monthly maintenance days - get involved!

-Now that the practical works are completed regular maintenance days have started.
+Regular maintenance days have started.
 These will be on the first Sunday of every month from 2pm to 4pm.

 The Garden is an area of tranquility with sensory summer planting, a winter garden, bug towers, a beehive, a pond, raised beds for community fruit and vegetable growing, and a shaded meadow area with a loggery and seating.
 Thanks to the work of a few this is a beautiful area to be enjoyed by all who are looking for an oasis of peace amidst the bustle of life in the city.
 The entry gates were specially commissioned and designed by Heather Burrell.